ajd213/hypercubes/README.md

 ## An example calculation: locating the percolation transition

+It is known analytically that the location of the percolation transition is $p_c = 1/N$

 In the analysis/ folder, we include a sample python file which computes the mean cluster size for many value of p and different dimensions N.